The Executive’s Guide to Remote Work

 Be Ready for Video Calls

-If you are on a video conference call with the office, wear a shirt or blouse that matches the decorum of the office.
-What you do below the waist is your business.
-As long as you don’t fetch the mail during the call.
+When joining a video call with the office, wear a top that matches the professional standards of your workplace.
+What you wear below the waist is your choice—just avoid stepping out to check the mail during the call.

-One last tip to make sure you keep your job.
-When you are on a video call that includes your boss, look at them with admiration.
-Sparkling eyes with a slight smile.
-Almost a little teary.
-As if you’re looking at them and wondering how such a perfect being could exist.
+One last tip to keep your job secure: when your boss is on the call, look at them with a hint of admiration.
+A slight smile, with a glimmer in your eyes—almost teary.
+As if you’re marveling at how such a remarkable person could exist.

 Change Focus to Feel Happy and Healthy

-One thing not to do is to use TV as a substitute for people.
-It is not the same.
-I recommend keeping the TV off until after hours.
-Except for Family Feud.
-I get most of my news from that.
+Avoid using TV as a substitute for social contact.
+It’s not the same.
+I suggest keeping the TV off during work hours, except for Family Feud.
+I get most of my news from that show.

 Be Grateful

-If you’re a little freaked out about working from home, remember that there are many who have been laid off.
-You have a job.
-It’s a great time to be grateful.
-And to order some extra razor blades.
+If you’re feeling uneasy about remote work, remember that many others have lost their jobs.
+You’re fortunate to have work.
+It’s a great time to express gratitude—and maybe order some extra razor blades.

 Conclusion

-Shave, shower and wear clothes.
-Sounds simple right?
-While times have changed, the benefits of working from home have not.
-It opens up great new possibilities.
+Shave, shower, and dress appropriately.
+It sounds simple, right?
+Though times have changed, the perks of working from home remain.
+It opens up new and exciting possibilities.

-Take care of each other and enjoy your new office.
+Take care of yourself and enjoy your new workspace.

 About the Author